-6.3 ELECTRICAL CONNECTION
+6.2 ELECTRICAL CONNECTION

-DANGER THE LINE CONDITIONER IS NOT AND MUST NOT BE USED AS A PROTECTING DEVICE FOR NEITHER THE PLANT NOR THE LOADS.
-THE ELECTRICAL CONNECTION MUST BE CARRIED OUT BY TRAINED AND QUALIFIED PERSONNEL, AWARE OF THE INVOLVED RISKS.
+DANGER THE VOLTAGE STABILISER IS NOT AND MUST NOT BE USED AS A PROTECTING DEVICE FOR NEITHER THE PLANT NOR THE LOADS.
+THE ELECTRICAL CONNECTION MUST BE CARRIED OUT BYTRAINED AND QUALIFIED PERSONNEL, AWARE OF THE INVOLVED RISKS.
 ALWAYS USE SUITABLE TOOLS AND PERSONAL PROTECTIVE EQUIPMENT (PPE).
 THE OPERATIONS MUST BE CARRIED OUT IN CONFORMITY WITH THE RULES AND REGULATIONS ENFORCED IN THE COUNTRY OF INSTALLATION.

-6.3.1 Supply
+6.2.1 Supply

 The supplying line must comply with the technical data specified in the nameplate.
-The unit is protected against short-circuit or overload.
+The unit is not protected against short-circuit or overload.
+In compliance with the safety regulations in force, installation should take place in a system fitted with: